OpenXiangShan/xfuzz/README.md

 For example, it could be passed to [Verilator](https://github.com/verilator/verilator) as an external library for linking.
 The required interfaces between Rust and C/C++ modules are listed exclusively at [the harness file](src/harness.rs).

-We are going to upgrade the [DiffTest](https://github.com/OpenXiangShan/difftest) environment to support these interfaces in the near future.
+We have upgraded the [DiffTest](https://github.com/OpenXiangShan/difftest) environment to support these interfaces.
+Currently only C++ branch coverage via LLVM sanitizer is supported.
+Both [Spike](https://github.com/OpenXiangShan/riscv-isa-sim) and [NEMU](https://github.com/OpenXiangShan/NEMU) support the instrumentation.
+Please refer to the [DiffTest README.md](https://github.com/OpenXiangShan/difftest/blob/master/README.md) for connecting your CPU design with the fuzzer.

 Once you build the simulation executable, [xfuzz](xfuzz) provides some Python scripts to run the fuzzer and parse the outputs.